ptsingh1000/OptimusPrimeNow/README.md

 ## Finally:
 First things first.
 My total experience of Selenium is limited to developing this script!
 There are quite a few things that can be improved here but I want to get a working version up and running first rather than perfecting it.
 Things like putting in a config file to take in time delay params etc.

+## Future work:
+Fully automate the ordering process.
+There are a few things to keep in mind before doing this however.
+To list just one example: All items that were added in cart are not guaranteed to be present at time of check out as many go out of stock.
+This can at times lead to your cart value dropping lower than the free delievery threshold and may incurr additional charges etc.

 ## Licensing:
 No expert in writing this text too!
 You are free to use these scripts as you see fit.
 There is no guarantee that this would work for everyuse case.
 By using these scripts you absolve the author of any responsibilities/liabilities/damages that may arise by the usage of these scripts.
 Use at your own risk!